joealewine/blockchain-rhos/security.md

 ### Membership Service Providers (MSPs)
 {: #ibp-security-kubernetes-msp}

 Organizations in a blockchain network are represented by [MSP](/docs/services/blockchain-rhos?topic=blockchain-rhos-glossary#glossary-msp) definitions.
 You can use the blockchain console to add a new organization to the network by creating a new MSP definition in the **Organizations** tab.
 If you are the admin of an ordering service, you can use the console to add that organization MSP to a consortium using the **Ordering service** tab.
 Finally, if you are an administrator of a channel, you can add that organization to an existing channel so the organization can transact on the network using the **Channels** tab (this task might require the signature of other organizations).
-See the [Join the consortium hosted by the ordering service](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-build-network#ibp-console-build-network-add-org) for detailed steps.
+See the topic on [Join the consortium hosted by the ordering service](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-build-network#ibp-console-build-network-add-org) for detailed steps.

 ### Storage
 {: #ibp-security-kubernetes-storage}